F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 Up-front validation using the schema will help to prevent failed deployments by notifying the user prior to deployment when a value has an invalid format.
 Therefore, when designing a template, the appropriate schema definition should be used for each variable.
-For example, if the virtual IP address is a variable, use schema to validate the input is an IPv4 or IPv6 address.
+For example, if the virtual IP address is a variable, use schema to validate if the input is an IPv4 or IPv6 address.

-For more information on writing schema, see https://json-schema.org/.
+| For more information on writing schema, see https://json-schema.org/.

 ..
 IMPORTANT::